ngaikkeung/SwiftUI-GuessTheFlag/README.md

 # GuessTheFlag

-GuessTheFlage is a country flag matching game.
+GuessTheFlag is a country flag matching game.

 ## Content
 It prompts player to tapped the corresponding flag and count the score.